dec32/ajemi/README.md

 ] #1F58C
 ```

 You can also customize the appearance and behavior of the input method by editing `%APPDATA%/Ajemi/conf.toml`.
-The configuration file is self-explanatory.
 Here's the default one for reference:

 ```Toml
 [font]